-- Visit the Home Of the Greek Gods — In Nashville’s Centennial Park, you’ll find the world’s only full-scale reproduction of the ancient Parthenon in Athens, Greece.
+- Visit the Parthenon — In Nashville’s Centennial Park, you’ll find the world’s only full-scale reproduction of the ancient Parthenon in Athens, Greece.
 The Parthenon houses an art gallery and museum as well as Alan LeQuire’s Athena Parthenos.
 Standing at almost 42 feet in height, Athena is the tallest indoor sculpture in the Western world.
 Just a mile from The Parthenon is the LeQuire Gallery, where you can visit Alan in his studio and witness one of the nation’s premier sculptors.

 - Take In a Songwriters-In-the-Round Show — One of the most unique ways to hear music in Nashville is at a songwriters show.
 Typically called a “writers night,” songwriters are put somewhere where they are not used to being - in the spotlight.
 Several singer/songwriters will play ‘in-the round’ as they sit on stage accompanied only by a microphone, a guitar and their immense talent.
 These shows can be found in small, intimate clubs all over town, including the famous Bluebird Cafe in Green Hills and downtown's The Listening Room Cafe.

 - Get Artsy — Nashville’s art scene is booming with art galleries, festivals, art crawls, and more.
-Be sure to head over to the Frist Center for the Visual Arts, the Downtown 5th Avenue art galleries, OZ Arts Nashville, Cheekwood Botanical Garden & Museum of Art, the First Saturday Art Crawl, Arts & Music at Wedgewood/Houston, Tennessee Craft Fair, and more.
+Be sure to head over to the Frist Center for the Visual Arts, the Downtown 5th Avenue art galleries, OZ Arts Nashville, Cheekwood Botanical Garden & Museum of Art, the Wedgewood/Houston galleries, the First Saturday Art Crawl, Arts & Music at Wedgewood/Houston, Tennessee Craft Fair, and more.

 - Take a Timeless Journey — The Ryman Auditorium, also called the “Mother Church of Country Music,” has had artists as diverse as Jon Bon Jovi and Patsy Cline perform on its legendary stage since 1892.
 You can take a backstage tour and record your own song in the Ryman recording studio.
 The stars of the Grand Ole Opry perform every Tuesday, Friday and Saturday night (at the Ryman Auditorium November-January; at the Grand Ole Opry House February-October) with guest appearances by the biggest names in music.
 With 90 years under its belt, it’s the world’s longest-running radio broadcast and shows no signs of slowing down.